 It takes a little time to create a gap between the witness and the mind.
 Once the gap is there, you are in for a great surprise, that you are not the mind, that you are the witness, a watcher.
 And this process of watching is the very alchemy of real religion.
 Because as you become more and more deeply rooted in witnessing, thoughts start disappearing.
 You are, but the mind is utterly empty.

 That’s the moment of enlightenment.
 That is the moment that you become for the first time an unconditioned, sane, really free human being”. — Osho

 Carl Gustav Jung

-The following quote is from noted Swiss psychiatrist Carl Gustav Jung (26 July 26, 1875 — June 6, 1961).
+The following quote is from Swiss psychiatrist Carl Gustav Jung (July 26 26, 1875 — June 6, 1961).
 Many of his theories about personality are found based on modern psychiatry.
 He also worked with another influential psychiatrist, Sigmund Freud.
 This quote points out a common truth about the real inner work.
 It is painful.

 The Ego struggles to maintain control because it is temporary.
 Exposing it as a process and its inherent weaknesses are painful because we are so fixated on it.
 The pain of separating ourselves from the mechanism is a startling revelation for most people.
 He describes the contrast between imaginary friends and exploring the shadow world of consciousness.
 It is how people often confuse enlightenment and enchantment.

 “There is no coming to consciousness without pain.
 People will do anything, no matter how absurd, in order to avoid facing their own Soul.
 One does not become enlightened by imagining figures of light, but by making the darkness conscious.” — C.G.
 Jung